RMAELILLA/FCP-Class/README.md

 - It displays the current speed to the user.
 - The loop repeats four more times, decreasing the speed each time.
 - The program execution ends, and the program exits.
-_During the execution of the program, you will see the current speed of the car displayed after each acceleration and brake action.
+- _During the execution of the program, you will see the current speed of the car displayed after each acceleration and brake action.
 The program simulates the acceleration and braking of a car and allows you to observe the changing speed._

 # ❓ How this program run: Pet Class
--
+- Save the three files: PClass.py, PC_main.py, and PCuserdisplay.py files in the same directory.
+- _Make sure you have Tkinter installed.
+If it's not installed, you can typically install it using the package manager for your operating system (e.g., apt for Ubuntu, brew for macOS, or pip for Python package installation)._
+- Open a terminal or command prompt and navigate to the directory where you saved the files.
+- Run the command python PC_main.py to execute the program.
+- After running the command, a window will appear with input fields for the pet's name, animal type, and age.
+Enter the information and click the "Save" button.
+The program will then display the pet's information in the console.

+_Note: The program uses Python's Tkinter library to create a graphical user interface (GUI).
+If you encounter any errors related to Tkinter, please make sure it is properly installed on your system._

 # :heart: Contributor
 ![image](https://user-images.githubusercontent.com/129654335/234447504-b897eec1-0a8b-4350-a11f-6efdf0357b81.png)